vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 verse 62.
 The conclusion seems inevitable that v.
 59 as a whole is corrupt beyond reliable restoration and a wavy line under the entire verse in the edition would not have been superfluous.
 The \(later\) Liṅgapurāṇa and Māheśvara-

-khaṇd

-. a have replaced the \(probably\) original feature of ‘Umā’s trial’ by the
+khaṇḍa have replaced the \(probably\) original feature of ‘Umā’s trial’ by the

-traditional platitude that it is just Śiva’s game \( krīd
+traditional platitude that it is just Śiva’s game \( krīḍārtham, LiP 1.102.28d,

-. ārtham, LiP 1.102.28d,

 MKh 2.25.100d\).